-- 85. WFP's programme of work will consist of CSPs designed on the basis of needs identified in collaboration with government counterparts and partners through the national zero hunger strategic reviews and assessments.
-By presenting a country's needs, CSPs appeal for the resources that are required to meet those needs. - 86.
-Country operational plans will support the management and implementation of CSPs; they will integrate updated assessments of needs in collaboration with government counterparts and partners, prioritize interventions and be used for advocacy and to appeal for the resources required to implement the CSP.
+- 93. WFP's programme of work will consist of CSPs designed on the basis of needs identified in collaboration with government counterparts and partners through the national zero hunger strategic reviews and assessments.
+By presenting a country's needs, CSPs appeal for the resources that are required to meet those needs. - 94.
+Country operational plans will support the internal management and implementation of CSPs and they will integrate updated assessments of needs in collaboration with government counterparts and partners.